KS1 & KS2 religious education curriculum

 Description

-In this unit pupils will deepen their understanding of the concept of dharma by how Hindus and Sikhs see the world.
+In this unit pupils will deepen their understanding of the concept of dharma by how Hindus see the world.
 Through stories and case studies they will learn how dharma describes the world as one family and how this interconnection between humans and nature has inspired activism.

 1. Hindu stories of creation